Fragging

 Fragging is the deliberate or attempted killing of a soldier, usually a superior, by a fellow soldier.
 U.S. military personnel coined the word during the Vietnam War, when such killings were most often committed or attempted with a fragmentation grenade, to make it appear that the killing was accidental or during combat with the enemy.
 The term fragging now encompasses any deliberate killing of military colleagues.

-The high number of fragging incidents in the latter years of the Vietnam War was symptomatic of the unpopularity of the war with the American public and the breakdown of discipline in the U.S. Armed Forces.
+The high number of fragging incidents in the latter years of the Vietnam War was symptomatic of discontent that existed among some military personnel and of a breakdown of discipline in parts of the U.S. Armed Forces.
 Documented and suspected fragging incidents using explosives totaled 904 from 1969 to 1972, while hundreds of fragging incidents using firearms took place, but were hard to quantify as they were indistinguishable from combat deaths and poorly documented.

 Fragging should not be confused with the unintentional killing and/or wounding of comrades and/or allied personnel; such incidents are referred to as friendly fire.
-Many friendly fire incidents were suspected to be deliberate.

 Motivation

 Soldiers have killed colleagues since the beginning of armed conflict, with many documented instances throughout history.
 However, the practice of fragging seems to have been relatively uncommon in the U.S. military until the Vietnam War.
 The prevalence of fragging was partially based on the ready availability of explosive weapons such as fragmentation hand grenades.
-Grenades were untraceable to an owner and did not leave any ballistic evidence.
+Grenades were untraceable to an owner and left no ballistic evidence.
 M18 Claymore mines and other explosives were also occasionally used in fragging, as were firearms, although the term, as defined by the military during the Vietnam War, applied only to the use of explosives to kill fellow soldiers.
 Most fragging incidents were in the Army and Marine Corps.
 Fragging was rare among Navy and Air Force personnel, who had less access to grenades and weapons than did soldiers and Marines.

 The first known incidents of fragging in South Vietnam took place in 1966, but events in 1968 appear to have catalyzed an increase in fragging.
 After the Tet Offensive in January and February 1968, the Vietnam War became increasingly unpopular in the United States and among American soldiers in Vietnam, many of them conscripts.
 Secondly, racial tensions between white and black soldiers and marines increased after the assassination of Martin Luther King Jr. in April 1968.
-With troops reluctant to risk their lives in what was perceived as a lost war, fragging was seen by some enlisted men "as the most effective way to discourage their superiors from showing enthusiasm for combat."
+With troops reluctant to risk their lives in what was perceived as a lost war, fragging was seen by some enlisted men "as the most effective way to discourage their superiors from showing enthusiasm for combat".

-Morale plummeted among soldiers and marines.
+Toward the end of the war, morale plummeted among soldiers and marines.
 In 1971, a USMC colonel declared in the Armed Forces Journal that "The morale, discipline, and battle worthiness of the U.S. Armed Forces are, with a few salient exceptions, lower and worse than at any time in this century and possibly in the history of the United States."